rpt09-scully/trail-service/README.md

 This `trail-service` responds to requests for trail detail data when it receives a trail ID in the format `/:trailId/trailInfo`.
 See [code example](#code-example) above for response structure.

+### Internal End Points

+The `trail-service` API described above serves the other services in the project, see [Related Projects](#related-projects) above.
+The `/:trailId/banner` and `/:trailId/trailDescription` end points provide pre-shaped data responses to the two React components, `banner` and `traildescription`.
+Both of these additional end points are publicly available, but not intended to be consumed by other services in the [Related Projects](#related-projects).

 ## Tests

+TODO:  big time

 ```sh
 $ npm test